briansu2004/udemy-devops-real-projects/004-TerraformDockerDeployment/README.md

-# Project 004: Deploy Docker with Terraform Script
+# Lab 004: Deploy Docker with Terraform Script

-## Project Goal
+## Lab Goal

 In this lab, we will use terraform script to create a docker container.